 webhookUri variables to configure the request.

-The request will be called the first time this App Event Type is used for a given User.
+The request will be called the first time this Internal Event Type is used for a given User.
 You can find the subscription request and response, as well as other information about subscriptions on the Subscriptions page.

 Batch Events